 The post-primary education sector comprises secondary, vocational, community and comprehensive schools.
 Secondary schools are privately owned and managed.
-Vocational schools are state-established and administered by Vocational Education Committees (VECs), while community and comprehensive schools are managed by Boards of Management of differing compositions.
+Vocational schools are state-established and administered by Education and Training Boards (ETBs), while community and comprehensive schools are managed by Boards of Management of differing compositions.

 Post-primary education consists of a three-year Junior Cycle (lower secondary), followed by a two or three year Senior Cycle (upper secondary), depending on whether the optional Transition Year (TY) is taken.